dbaruajuniv/scant3r/README.md

 **Why would you use Scant3r?**

-Scant3r Scans all URLs with multiple HTTP Methods and Tries to look for bugs with basic exploits as **XSS - SQLI - RCE - SSTI** from Headers and URL Parameters
+Scant3r Scans all URLs with multiple HTTP Methods and Tries to look for bugs with basic exploits as **XSS - SQLI - RCE - CRLF -SSTI** from Headers and URL Parameters
 By chaining [waybackurls](https://github.com/tomnomnom/waybackurls) or [gau](https://github.com/lc/gau) <br>
 with Scant3r you will have more time to look into functions and get Easy bugs on the way :)